lagom/lagom-java-maven-chirper-example/DEPLOY.md

 When services are scaled up, the declared resource profile will be used to decide where the service will be run.
 The agent node which has available resource in terms of CPU, memory, and disk space which hasn't had the service running will be selected to start the new instance.

-The resource profile is declared as part of [bundle configuration](http://conductr.lightbend.com/docs/2.0.x/BundleConfiguration) - refer to the `nrOfCpus`, `memory`, and `diskSpace` settings in the documentation page.
+The resource profile is declared as part of [bundle configuration](http://conductr.lightbend.com/docs/2.0.x/BundleConfiguration) - please refer to the `nrOfCpus`, `memory`, and `diskSpace` settings in the documentation page.

-If roles matching is enabled, only agent node which has all the roles declared by the `roles` settings will be eligible to run the service.
+If role matching is enabled, only agent nodes that have all the roles declared by the `roles` settings will be eligible to run the service.

 #### Process Resilience

-[Production Suite](https://www.lightbend.com/platform/production) monitors the services that it has started, and will ensure the number of requested instance for each services are always met.
+ConductR monitors the services that it has started, and will ensure the number of requested instance for each services are always met.

-When the service process is unexpectedly terminated, [Production Suite](https://www.lightbend.com/platform/production) will restart the process until the number of requested instance is met.
-In the scenario where there are multiple processes to be started, [Production Suite](https://www.lightbend.com/platform/production) will ensure the process will be restarted one after another in an orderly fashion.
+When the service process is unexpectedly terminated, ConductR will restart the process until the number of requested instance is met.
+In the scenario where there are multiple processes to be started, ConductR will ensure the process will be restarted one after another in an orderly fashion.

-In the situation when the service is unexpectedly terminated due to loss of hardware (i.e. hardware failure), [Production Suite](https://www.lightbend.com/platform/production) will attempt to start the service in the remaining machines where the service is not running until the number of requested scale is met.
+In the situation when the service is unexpectedly terminated due to loss of hardware (i.e. hardware failure), ConductR will attempt to start the service in the remaining machines where the service is not running until the number of requested scale is met.

-In the hardware failure scenario, it's possible that the number requested instances can't be met due to insufficient number machines available.
-However when a replacement machine is commissioned and joins the cluster, [Production Suite](https://www.lightbend.com/platform/production) will automatically attempt to start the interrupted service until the number of requested instance is met.
+In the hardware failure scenario, it's possible that the number requested instances can't be met due to an insufficient number machines being available.
+However when a replacement machine is commissioned and joins the cluster, ConductR will automatically attempt to start the interrupted service until the number of requested instances are met.

 Should the service is deployed with a bundle configuration, the bundle configuration will be automatically applied to the new instance started to replace the one that was unexpectedly terminated.

 This resilient behavior relieves operations from the burden of having to start the services whenever there's an unexpected termination.
-Should the service interruption is caused by hardware failure, operations can simply focus on hardware recovery and let [Production Suite](https://www.lightbend.com/platform/production) handle the recovery of the service instances.
+Should the service interruption is caused by hardware failure, operations can simply focus on hardware recovery and let ConductR handle the recovery of the service instances.

-With this feature walkthrough, we will be simulating the automatic process recovery by terminating one of the service within Lagom Chirper.
+With this feature walk-through, we will be simulating the automatic process recovery by terminating one of the service within Lagom Chirper.

-Scale `Activity Stream` to `2` instances.
+Please scale `Activity Stream` to `2` instances.

 ```
 conduct run activity-stream-impl --scale 2